A confidential and impartial resource for students

 - Abuse of power, bullying, or unfair treatment

-- You are unsure about which rules, policies or procedures apply to your situation
+- Unsure about which rules, policies, or procedures applicable to your situation

-- You feel that a particular rule or policy has been applied unfairly
+- Concern that a particular rule or policy has been applied unfairly

-- You require someone to help facilitate communication between you and a university administrator
+- Facilitate communication between you and a university administrator, or student